 Ever since I was a little girl, I dreamed of travel.
 I believe that travel can open your mind to other cultures and people.
-To explore a territory that is new to you.
-To understand the issues that affects that country and it’s people.
+To explore a territory that is new to you and understand the issues that affects that country and it’s people.
 To make new friends and discover more about myself that I wouldn’t at home.
+The best way for me to experience this was through slow travel.

 I used to go on A LOT of school trips across the island.
 In fact, I ended up travelling to all 14 parishes in Jamaica TWICE long before actually turning 14 years old.
 I wanted to see every corner (which I never did) of the island at least once.
 The worst thing about trips is that it’s usually a short period of time.
 This compels you to want to do and see everything.
 Which is why so many of us feel tired after coming back or like you didn’t get much out of the trip.